Ajani-C/Ajani-C.github.io/index.md

 <img src="images/cc_presentation.png" alt="Hackathon Photo" width="600">

 Code Crunch is a student organization dedicated to advancing technical skills through coding workshops, collaborative projects, and hackathon events.
 As a volunteer speaker, I led a Security+ workshop during a Code Crunch–hosted hackathon, providing participants with practical cybersecurity knowledge, foundational security concepts, and exam preparation guidance.
 My involvement reflects a commitment to supporting peer learning, contributing to student development, and engaging with the campus tech community.

+## INIT@FIU:
+### A Community for Innovation, Collaboration, and Technical Growth

+INIT@FIU is a student-led organization focused on helping students explore technology, develop new skills, and collaborate on impactful projects.
+As an active member, I participate in workshops, team builds, and tech-focused events that encourage creativity, problem-solving, and professional development.
+Being part of INIT@FIU has allowed me to grow alongside students who are passionate about innovation while contributing to a community that values learning, mentorship, and real-world application of technical skills.